 Our favourite place to re-live the old-school industrial Black Country is the Black Country Living Museum in Dudley.
 It’s essentially a little enclosed town of the Black Country back at the beginning of the 19th century.
 It’s got everything a real town would have – people dressed in button up tweed suits with Peaky Blinders flat caps, their little cosy shops, an actual dark & damp coal mine, vintage red trams to ride, a fairy tale mirror maze to explore and proper old fashioned chips made in beef drippings to stuff your belly with.
 It’s such an enchanting little town to explore on a day out in any weather!
 We went on a gloomy rainy day and had a mug of the most delicious mulled wine in front of a glowing fire place, went into a dark dank coal mine and joined a spelling lesson at a local school!
 The best part though it chatting to all the town characters – from an old nana knitting in front of a wood fire stove to a farmer serving his piglets a mid-day feast.

 If you’re ever around and have time to spare, I urge you to pop to the Black Country Living Museum for a couple of hours.
-It’ll help you appreciate the area, the people, and even the food so much more knowing all these little secrets of the Black Country’s history.
+It’ll help you appreciate the area, the people, and even the food so much more knowing all these little secrets of the BC’s history.

-To learn more about the Black Country Living Museum and all their events click here.
+To learn more about the BC Living Museum and all their events click here.